1. In order to be considered for entry, applicants must provide evidence of having completed:

 - an undergraduate degree preferably in a cognate discipline such as Science, Health Sciences, Social Work, Nursing, Psychology, Medicine or related discipline, with a weighted average mark of at least 65% or equivalent;

-- at least one first year undergraduate biology subject and at least one second year undergraduate genetics subject (preferably human genetics), completed in the last 10 years and with subject marks of at least 65%, or equivalent.
+- evidence of at least one first year undergraduate biology subject and at least one second year undergraduate genetics subject (preferably human genetics), completed in the last 10 years and with subject marks of at least 65%, or equivalent.
 Applicants should attach relevant biology and genetics subject descriptions (in English) to their application.

-- relevant voluntary/professional work experience in providing peer/counselling support to others at times of need or crisis; and
+- relevant voluntary/professional work experience (minimum 6 months) in providing peer/counselling support to others at times of need or crisis;

-- three written, signed references to attest to volunteer/work experience and ability including the duration and nature of the work (proforma available)
+- up to three written, signed and dated references to attest to volunteer/work experience and ability including the duration and nature of the work (proforma available)

-- a personal statement outlining why they wish to be considered for the program and b) how their background and experience is relevant to a career in genetic counselling (1000 words maximum)
+- a personal statement outlining a) why they wish to be considered for the program and b) how their background and experience is relevant to a career in genetic counselling (1000 words maximum)

 - writing a 500-word reflective piece on a relevant topic as determined by the Selection Committee; and

 - completion of a genetics quiz to demonstrate mastery of basic genetic/genomic concepts; and

 Meeting these requirements does not guarantee selection.

 2. In ranking applications, the Selection Committee will consider

 - prior academic performance; and

 - the nature and extent of relevant professional and/or voluntary work experience and